Council Paper 1 Mock Test for Nursing Students

 233 / 250

-233. Which of the following is not a key characteristic of PHC?
+233. Which of the following is not among the classification of tumors based on staging?

 234 / 250